Cleantech Open 2023 Is a Great Opportunity

-The deadline to apply to this year’s Cleantech Open is Sunday, April 18, at midnight.
+The deadline to apply to this year’s Cleantech Open is Sunday, April 16, at 11:59PM.
 Potential participants should be preparing their application now.

 Who should apply: Emerging or existing cleantech startups in the pre-customer or design phase; startups seeking Series A funding